joevandyk/joevandyk.github.com/_posts/2013-04-18-generating-random-ids-with-postgresql.md

 This is known as a [Feistel Cipher](http://en.wikipedia.org/wiki/Feistel_cipher).
 As you can see, given the same input, it'll create the same output.
 And there is a 1:1 ratio of input to output.

+It only supports 32-bit input.
+I'm sure you could adjust it for 64-bit numbers, but that's more than I need at the moment.

 This means you can use a [sequence](http://www.postgresql.org/docs/9.2/static/sql-createsequence.html) combined with this function to get somewhat randomized IDs.